Skip to content

 To mount a network drive from a GNU/Linux system, the easiest way is to use the Samba protocol.

-You will need to specify the server you want to connect to with the share path, as well as your ENT username and password.
+You will need to provide the server you want to connect to, the path to the share, your ENT username, and your password.

-The procedure is similar whether accessing administrative shares or your personal directory.
+The procedure is similar whether you are accessing administrative shares or your personal directory.

 Open Finder, in the menu bar click Go then Connect to Server...